Santa Catarina Palopo, Guatemala

 At a Glance

-One of Guatemala's finest hotels with breathtaking views of Lake Atitlan and surrounding volcanoes
+One of Guatemala's finest hotels with magnificent views of Lake Atitlan and surrounding volcanoes.

 Best time to Visit

 Average time to visit